Luminoid/blog/source/_posts/Context-Is-the-Whole-Game.md

     session.history.append((user_msg, response))
 ```

 Half a dozen LLM calls per user turn is normal.
 Most of the lines have a cost number attached.
-None of this is in the model.
-All of it is the engineering work.
+None of this is in the model itself; it's all in the harness around it.
+The same Opus 4.7 you call directly with a one-line prompt is the same Opus 4.7 inside Claude Code, but the experience is wildly different because the harness around it does all of the above.
+That gap is what context engineering buys you, and what you're noticing when one AI product feels sharp and another feels dim on the same task.

+The next post in this series, {% post_link Agent-LLM-In-A-Loop-With-Tools %}, picks up from the `while True` loop near the end of the pseudocode above and follows what happens when the model can act, not just respond.

 ## Reading list